wandb/weave/docs/docs/reference/gen_notebooks/Audio_with_Weave.md

     - RESPONSE_AUDIO_DELTA:

         The server sends a new chunk of assistant response audio.
-We append this to the ongoing response data vai the response ID, and add this to the output stream for playback.
+We append this to the ongoing response data via the response ID, and add this to the output stream for playback.

     - RESPONSE_DONE: